hector-en/deploy-flaskapp-to-aks-terraform/README.md

 - **Infrastructure as Code (IaC):** Terraform is used to define and provide data center infrastructure using a declarative configuration language.
 - **Containerization:** Docker is used to package the application and its dependencies into a standardized unit for software development.
 **Configuration as Code (CaC):** Kubernetes is utilized to automate the deployment, scale, and manage the containerized application, ensuring consistent environment setup across development, testing, and production.

+## Framework Structure

+The project's framework is meticulously organized into key directories, each tailored to facilitate specific aspects of the DevOps workflow.
+Each directory includes a `readme.txt` file that provides detailed explanations of its contents and usage:

+- **cluster-management**: Manages the lifecycle of Kubernetes clusters.
+  - `cluster-config.sh`: Configures environment-specific variables.
+  - `cluster-output.sh`: Retrieves outputs from Terraform state.
+  - `delete-cluster.sh`: Safely deletes Kubernetes clusters.
+  - `devops-config.sh`: Sets up Azure DevOps configurations.
+  - `readme.txt`: Describes the purpose and functionality of scripts within this directory.

+- **libraries**: Houses shared utility scripts for various operations.
+  - `azure_commands.sh`: Azure resource management functions.
+  - `dialog-utilities.sh`: Interactive user input prompts.
+  - `error-handler.sh`: Error handling for Terraform processes.
+  - `file-utilities.sh`: File manipulation utilities.
+  - `terraform_commands.sh`: Terraform-specific command functions.
+  - `readme.txt`: Provides insights into the library scripts and their applications.

+- **project-setup/my-flask-webapp**: Contains setup scripts for the Flask web application.
+  - `create-aks-module.sh`: Generates AKS Terraform configurations.
+  - `create-k8s-files.sh`: Creates Kubernetes manifests.
+  - `create-network-module.sh`: Produces network-related Terraform configs.
+  - `create_deployment_files.sh`: Generates Kubernetes deployment scripts.
+  - `setup-root-configuration.sh`: Establishes root Terraform configurations.
+  - `readme.txt`: Offers guidance on setting up and deploying the Flask application.

+- **utilities**: Provides additional support for deployment and management tasks.
+  - `azure.sh`: Handles Azure resource management with error handling.
+  - `kubernetes.sh`: Manages Kubernetes resources via kubectl.
+  - `terraform.sh`: Assists with Terraform infrastructure provisioning.
+  - `readme.txt`: Details the utilities available and how to utilize them in the project.

+This structured approach underscores our dedication to modular and scalable infrastructure management, adhering to the latest DevOps best practices for efficient and maintainable workflows.
-## Branch Structure
+## Git Structure

-We used a feature branch workflow for our development process.
+Our development process adheres to a feature branch workflow, ensuring organized and manageable code changes.
 Here's an overview of the branches we used:

-- `main`: This is the default branch where all changes are merged into once they're ready for production.
+- `main`: The primary branch where all finalized changes are merged for production release.
-- `devops`: This branch was used for all DevOps tasks related to containerisatoin with Docker and setting up Infrastructure as Code (IaC) with Terraform.
-The commits in this branch correspond to the following tasks:
+- `devops`: Dedicated to comprehensive DevOps tasks, this branch includes containerization with Docker and Infrastructure as Code (IaC) setup using Terraform.
+It encompasses a series of task-specific branches:
-  - `devops-01`: Dockerfile creation and build
+  - `devops-01`: Creation and building of the Dockerfile.
-  - `devops-02`: Terraform module structuring
+  - `devops-02`: Structuring of Terraform modules for better modularity.
-  - `devops-03`: AKS networking setup
+  - `devops-03`: Setup of AKS networking resources.
-  - `devops-05`: AKS cluster variables definition
+  - `devops-05`: Definition of AKS cluster variables.
-  - `devops-06`: AKS cluster resources configuration
+  - `devops-06`: Configuration of AKS cluster resources.
-  - `devops-07`: AKS cluster outputs definition
+  - `devops-07`: Definition of AKS cluster output variables.
-  - `devops-08`: Full automation of AKS cluster creation
+  - `devops-08`: Automation of the entire AKS cluster creation process.
-  - `rollout-01`: Initiate Rolling Update Deployment
+- `rollout`: This branch serves as the hub for our deployment enhancements, focusing on streamlining the delivery pipeline and optimizing Kubernetes configurations.
+It branches out into specific updates that incrementally improve our deployment strategy:

+  - `rollout-01`: Orchestrates rolling updates to achieve zero-downtime deployments, ensuring high availability of services during updates.
+  - `rollout-02`: Introduces sophisticated namespace management techniques and leverages Ingress controllers to facilitate secure and scalable internal service exposure

-- `feature-01`: This branch was used for adding the delivery date feature to the application.
+- `feature-01`: Utilized for developing the new delivery date feature within the application.

-Each task was developed in its respective branch and then merged into the `main` branch upon completion.
+Each feature or task is meticulously developed within its respective branch before being reviewed and merged into the `main` branch.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))